-Out of all of the products on the market that are made for large sized rooms, this is the very best window AC unit around.
+Out of all of the products on the market that are made for large sized rooms, this is the very best window mounted air conditioner around.

 It has everything you would ever need in an air conditioner, including an LCD screen with precise temperature control buttons, three cooling speeds, an automatic timer, remote control and 8-way air direction control.

 Additionally, it has both an air ionizer and washable filter to strip the air of as many harmful particles as possible.
 It’s a dream come true for asthma and allergy sufferers who require the freshest, coolest air they can get.

 You won’t find anything else that can beat this device in this price class.

 Why is Every Top Rated Window Air Conditioner On Our List a Frigidaire?

 If you made it this far in this post, you may be wondering why all of the top window air conditioners are Frigidaire models and not a mix of something else.